Cluster

 Please note that none of your data is backed up.
 If you would like us to backup your data for specific reasons, you can contact us and we will help you to find a solution.

-We strongly advise you to anticipate your storage needs: if you plan to generate a big amount of data, please contact us before to check that we have the possibility to host this data.
+We strongly advise you to anticipate your storage needs: if you plan to generate a large amount of data, please contact us before to check that we have the possibility to host this data.
 It is preferable to anticipate this when applying for grants that imply data generation and analysis.

 Before generating data on the cluster, please do not forget to check the remaining available space